AshkanFareghi/Reservation-System/README.md

 # Reservation System

-A simple, fun and short code representing a Reservation System in written with python language.
+A simple, fun and short code representing a Reservation System written in python language.

 # requirements